Broccoli: Cultivation

 The majority of broccoli cultivars are cool-weather crops that do poorly in hot summer weather.
-Broccoli grows best when exposed to an average daily temperature between 18 and 23 °C. When the cluster of flowers, also referred to as a "head" of broccoli, appear in the center of the plant, the cluster is generally green.
+Broccoli grows best when exposed to an average daily temperature between 18 and 23 °C. When the cluster of flowers, also referred to as a "head" of broccoli, appears in the center of the plant, the cluster is generally green.
 Garden pruners or shears are used to cut the head about 1 in from the tip.
 Broccoli should be harvested before the flowers on the head bloom bright yellow.
+Broccoli cannot be harvested using machines, but rather is hand-harvested.

 Production

-In 2019, global production of broccoli (combined for production reports with cauliflowers) was 27 million tonnes, with China and India together accounting for 73% of the world total.
-Secondary producers, each having about one million tonnes or less annually, were the United States, Spain, and Mexico.
+In 2023, global production of broccoli (combined for production reports with cauliflowers) was 26.5 million tonnes, with China and India together accounting for 65% of the world total (table).
+Secondary producers, each having about one million tonnes or less annually, were the United States, Mexico, and Spain.

 In the United States, broccoli is grown year-round in California – which produced 92% of the crop nationally – with 95% of the total crop produced for fresh sales in 2018.

-Broccoli cannot be harvested using machines, meaning it must be hand-harvested.